 - Family Outreach

 Bridges Sober Living was created by individuals with extensive knowledge in recovery and sobriety.
-They are dedicated to helping young men who are struggling with addiction.
-The goal of Bridges Sober Living is to assist addicts in rebuilding their lives, a process that requires hard work but is met with compassion.
+They are dedicated to helping men who are struggling with addiction.
+The goal of Bridges Sober Living is to assist addicts in rebuilding their lives, a process that requires hard work but that staff members meet with compassion.
 Many young men have been able to conquer addiction through commitment to the Bridges Sober Living program.

 Contact us today if you have questions about Bridges Sober Living’s history, core values or day-to-day program.